Skip to content

 Dev mode

-By default, environments will always reflect the current state of your project on disk.
-Set dev-mode to false to disable this behavior:
+By default, environments will always reflect the current state of your project on disk, for example, by installing it in editable mode in a Python environment.
+Set dev-mode to false to disable this behavior and have your project installed only upon creation of a new environment.
+From then on, you need to manage your project installation manually.

 [tool.hatch.envs.static]